 - Disruption to the school day is minimal, as there’s no kit change, no set-up, tidy-up or warm-up required – the children just put their pencils down and go!

 Research shows that within one month children run the following distances:

-The children are already very excited to start this initiative!
+The children are very excited to be part of this initiative!

 For more information and to access a number of useful resources, please visit www.thedailymile.co.uk.